Focusing and Inner Relationship Focusing

 About Focusing

 Focusing is woven into my life and my work.
 I was first exposed to Focusing in 1994 and began training shortly thereafter.
 I received Focusing Teacher Certification from The Focusing Institute in 1997 and became a Certifying Coordinator in 2002.
-Ann Weiser Cornell mentored me in Inner Relationship Focusing and have been a recommended teacher with her organization, Focusing Resources, for many years.
+Ann Weiser Cornell mentored me in Inner Relationship Focusing, and I have been a recommended teacher with her organization, Focusing Resources, for many years.

 What is Focusing?